Spotlight on Taiwan Semiconductor: Analyzing the Surge in Options Activity

 Predicted Price Range

-Assessing the volume and open interest is a strategic step in options trading.
-These metrics shed light on the liquidity and investor interest in Taiwan Semiconductor's options at specified strike prices.
-The forthcoming data visualizes the fluctuation in volume and open interest for both calls and puts, linked to Taiwan Semiconductor's substantial trades, within a strike price spectrum from $175.0 to $220.0 over the preceding 30 days.
+Looking at the volume and open interest is a powerful move while trading options.
+This data can help you track the liquidity and interest for Taiwan Semiconductor's options for a given strike price.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Taiwan Semiconductor's whale trades within a strike price range from $160.0 to $250.0 in the last 30 days.

 |Symbol